dgedon/dgedon.github.io/_pages/about.md

 In 2019 I received my M.Sc. degree in Systems and Control from [TU Delft](https://www.tudelft.nl/){:target="_blank"} in the Netherlands.
 Between my B.Eng. and M.Sc. degree I have one year of industrial experience in the aerospace industry at Airbus Space.
 Since 2019 I am pursing my Ph.D. degree.

-My research can be split within the field of deep learning in two areas.
-The applied side revolves around medical problems.
-In particular, we look at [ECG](https://en.wikipedia.org/wiki/Electrocardiography){:target="_blank"} recordings and try to improve the classification of medical conditions with deep learning based models.
-The theoretical side of my research focuses in general on understanding how specific deep models works.
-Specifically, I am interested in unsupervised and self-supervised learning methods and what they are learning from the given data.
-For details about the results, see my [publications](/publications).

 ---
 ## Latest research results and news